blueOkiris/bgrm/README.md

 Note, this will work anywhere WebCams are used, not just Teams

+Now, the program can also be used to remove backgrounds from video files and save them as video files as well!

 ## How to Use

+### WebCam Replacement

 Dependencies:
     - python >= 3.8 (3.10 is what's supported officially)